‘Will And Grace’ Reboot To Ignore Events Of ‘Bummer’ Series Finale — What A Bummer! [Opinion]

 And the simplest piece of evidence comes from the proven notion, at least from this telling of things, that most Will and Grace viewers are just as incredibly familiar with everyone on Will and Grace who, ironically, are neither Will nor Grace.

-Viewers know undoubtedly that Jack was a burgeoning actor and occasional Jennifer Lopez background dancer, who also had a son named Elliot who he didn’t know until Elliot was in his teen years, and stronger still, viewers actually cared enough to see them build a loving relationship as father and son (which they ultimately did).
+Viewers know undoubtedly that Jack was a burgeoning actor and occasional Jennifer Lopez background dancer, who also had a son named Elliot who he didn’t know until Elliot was in his teen years.
+And stronger still, viewers actually cared enough to see them build a loving relationship as father and son (which they ultimately did).

-They also were made fully aware that Karen, despite her boozy brashness and appreciation for things that cost more money than what she made annually at Grace Adler Designs (and nearly, once, bankrupted the company with by cashing her non-cashed checks in a moment of desperation in Season 2), would never let anyone outside of herself, Will, Grace or Jack, make fun of Will, Grace or Jack.
+They also were made fully aware that Karen, despite her boozy brashness and appreciation for things that cost more money than what she made annually at Grace Adler Designs (and nearly, once, bankrupted the company with by cashing her non-cashed checks in a moment of desperation in Season 2), would never let anyone outside of herself, Will, Grace, or Jack make fun of Will, Grace, or Jack.

-And then, there was one of the most underrated characters in, perhaps, the history of television, Rosario Salazar (played by the amazing Shelley Robinson), Karen’s Latina maid, who had an attitude that could go toe-to-toe with Karen’s and never let up, but was also someone who appeared to give unconditional love to someone who, despite her brashness, truly loved harder than any of her friends — no, family — ever realized and again, coincidentally, made what should’ve been an embarrassing likeness of a rich, white, desperate housewife-adjacent characterization of a human being, one of the most memorable characters in television history.
+And then, there was one of the most underrated characters in, perhaps, the history of television, Rosario Salazar (played by the amazing Shelley Morrison), Karen’s ready-to-go maid who was just as bold as brash as her boss, but was also someone who appeared to give unconditional love to someone who, despite Karen’s brashness, truly loved harder than any of her friends — no, family — ever realized and was just as important to the show as the desperate housewives-adjacent Karen Walker.

-Besides, why else do you think everyone was rooting for a Jack and Karen spin-off for so long?

-To wrap things up, the writers and producers of Will and Grace managed to do something that not many sitcoms are capable of even coming close to: They made viewers genuinely care about the lives and experiences of supposed “secondary” characters, by making them just as important as the primary focus for the entire 8 seasons of the original series and that includes their children and lovers, past and previous (remember how long Woody Harrelson was on the show?) and, by the way, is why Cannavale and Connick.
-Jr as Will and Grace’s partners, also both deserved to be heavily involved in the reboot instead of Leo’s “blink-and-you-might-miss-it” future pop-up.
+To wrap things up before I cancel out any real meaning here, the writers and producers of Will and Grace managed to do something that not many sitcoms of yesterday or today are capable of even coming close to: They made viewers genuinely care about the lives and experiences of supposed “secondary” characters by making them just as important as the primary focus for the entire eight seasons of the series, and that includes their children and lovers, past and previous (remember how long Woody Harrelson was on the show?).

-As it now stands, as a longtime fan of Will and Grace and the deep-rooted connections they made through their characters and comedy show that was way more than than just a “comedy show” from the start, I will be tuning into the reboot, because of course I’m still very much here for Jack and Karen.
+As it now stands, as a longtime fan of Will and Grace and the deep-rooted connections they made through their characters, I will be tuning into the reboot, because of course, I’m still very much here for Jack and Karen.

-But, truthfully, I was just as ready to get to know the rebooted forms of Will and Grace as better and more mature versions of themselves, with close friends and family members that weren’t so new or thoughtfully created by Mr. Kohan and Mr. Mutchnick — but there’s always Season 2.
+But, truthfully, I was just as ready to get to know the rebooted forms of Will and Grace on the Will and Grace reboot as better and more mature versions of themselves, with their close friends and family members who also hopefully grew as people, and were thoughtfully fleshed out and crafted to imperfect human perfection by both Mr. Kohan and Mr. Mutchnick — but there’s always Season 2, I guess.
 Or 10, in this case.

 [Featured Image by NBCUniversal Television Distribution/Facebook]